scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 ![Karpenter instances](./09-karpenter/karpenter-spot-instance.png)

 You can monitor the Karpenter logs via the command below.
 Less than a minute after deleting the Deployment, the `c5n.2xlarge` instance was terminated.
-Be sure to follow the cleanup steps when you have completed them to ensure no resources become orphaned.
+Be sure to follow the cleanup steps when done to ensure no resources become orphaned.

 ```shell title='09-karpenter/commands.sh'
 # monitor Karpenter events